 Ingredients

-- Brown sugar - brown sugar helps keep these bars moist and chewy and gives them a deeper caramel taste.
+Brown sugar - Brown sugar helps keep these bars moist and chewy and gives them a deeper caramel taste.

-- Cinnamon - A warming spice that adds a lovely holiday feel to these cookies.
+Cinnamon - A warming spice that adds a lovely holiday feel to these cookies.

-- Cloves - Ground cloves are the pulverized dried flower buds of the clove tree.
+Cloves - Ground cloves are the pulverized dried flower buds of the clove tree.
 They impart an intense and pungent flavor that always reminds me of winter baking.

-- Pecans, chopped - I recommend toasting the pecans in order to bring out their nutty flavor.
+Pecans - I recommend toasting the pecans in order to bring out their nutty flavor.

-- Orange zest - Wash your orange and use a microplane or fine toothed grater to zest the orange.
+Orange zest - Wash your orange and use a microplane or fine toothed grater to zest the orange.
 Avoid grating the white pith as it adds a bitter taste.

-- Powdered sugar - Sift your powdered sugar to ensure there are no lumps in the glaze.
+Powdered sugar - Sift your powdered sugar to ensure there are no lumps in the glaze.

-- Orange juice - Freshly squeezed orange juice will provide the best, brightest citrus flavor for the glaze.
+Orange juice - Freshly squeezed orange juice will provide the best, brightest citrus flavor for the glaze.
 Juice the orange that you zested for the cookie dough.

 Instructions